How to become a hacker

 You can take courses or earn certifications in ethical hacking, such as those offered at EC-Council, but there aren't really hacking degrees.

 Many who want to become hackers go the route of information security analysts or computer programmers, which means they earn a degree in a relevant field and then either intern or gain experience through an entry-level job.
-Bachelor's degrees related to hacking might include:
+Bachelor's degrees related to hacking might include enrolling in:

 No matter which route you take, ethical hackers serve a vital role to the computer and business world.
 It can be a great job to pursue if you're interested in both computers and public service.
-For more information and a complete list of sources, please see the infographic below.
+For more information, explore the visual guide to becoming a hacker below.